Penetration pricing is one of the many pricing strategies employed by companies in an attempt to increase their revenue and/or profit.

 Have a look at the demo to see how Baremetrics can show you the results of your marketing decisions.

-The pros and cons of penetration pricing
+The pros and cons of market penetration pricing

-Penetration pricing is a great way to gain market share quickly, but if you do not have a lot of cash on hand you might find yourself insolvent before you become established in the market.
-While you may be able to garner a big market share, there is no guarantee that market share will want to remain loyal as you bring your prices in line with the market norms.
+Penetration pricing is a great way to gain market share quickly, but if you do not have a lot of cash on hand then you might find yourself insolvent before you become established in the market.

 Let’s look at some of the other advantages and disadvantages of penetration pricing.

-1. The advantages of penetration pricing
+The advantages of penetration pricing

 The following are some of the advantages of penetration pricing.